Tongue Tie and Sleep Apnea: The Craniofacial Connection

 Direct and Indirect Factors

 The tongue tie is a direct and indirect factor in apnea.
-The restriction prevents the tongue from rising out the throat and sitting against the palate.
-This can be a direct cause of apnea.
-Indirectly, the inability to position the tongue on the palate alters growth and development of the oral and nasal cavity.
+The restriction prevents the tongue from rising out of the throat and sitting against the palate, which can be a direct cause of apnea.
+Indirectly, the inability to position the tongue on the palate alters the growth and development of the oral and nasal cavities.

 The underdeveloped anatomy will create more stressful breathing for a lifetime.
-Because of the maxillary atresia that accompanies a tongue tie, I recommend orthopedic intervention (expansion) before releasing a tongue tie on more severe apnea patients.
-The tie may be the only thing preventing an extreme collapse of the airway.
+Because of the maxillary atresia accompanying a tongue tie, I recommend orthopedic intervention (expansion) before releasing a tongue tie on more severe apnea patients.
+The tie may be the only thing preventing an extreme airway collapse.
 No studies to date have analyzed this, but it seems prudent.

 What began as conjecture is now getting scientific support.
 Tongue tie and sleep apnea do have a correlation.
 Tongue ties have an impact on the airway and skeletal development and should be corrected as soon as they are detected.
 When the tie is missed at birth, the treatment will routinely be interdisciplinary: orthopedic expansion and myofunctional therapy.